amirrajan/mokepon/readme.md

 In essense, _hard_ things can eventually become _easy_.
 But, _complex_ things have a much much more difficult time in becoming _simple_.
-The 3 hours worth of videos go into great detail about the simplicity of ClojureScript (you should watch them if you still haven't).
+The three hours worth of videos go into great detail about the simplicity of ClojureScript (you should watch them if you still haven't).

 ## Running The Game